 All three groups examine the same set of readings and interact with one another at a joint meeting once during the semester, hosted at Southern Methodist University.

 Participants meet weekly for Socratic-style discussions facilitated by a Texas Tech University faculty member, whose role is to pose questions and encourage participation from each member of the group.

-All undergraduate students, who have a full time enrollment status at Texas Tech University, are eligible and encourage to apply.
+All undergraduate students, who have a full time enrollment status at Texas Tech University, are eligible and encouraged to apply.

-The deadline to apply for the program is Wednesday, May 31, 2017.
+The deadline to apply for the spring 2019 program has passed.
+More information about

-Please contact the Free Market Institute with any questions by phone at 806.742.7138
+Please contact the Free Market Institute with any questions by email at firstname.lastname@example.org or by phone at 806.742.7138.